ghamandiashwini/Capston_Project_Machine_Learning/README.md

 ---

-## Key Outcomes
+## Learning Outcomes

-- Developed an end-to-end machine learning pipeline.
+Through this assignment, I gained practical experience in:

+- Preparing real-world datasets for machine learning.
-- Applied multiple machine learning algorithms to solve predictive problems.
+- Applying classification algorithms to solve predictive problems.
-- Evaluated model performance using industry-standard metrics.
+- Evaluating model performance using industry-standard metrics.
-- Generated insights through data analysis and visualization.
+- Interpreting model results to generate actionable business insights.
-- Improved understanding of practical machine learning applications.
+- Following an end-to-end machine learning workflow.

 ---

 ## Future Improvements

-- Perform advanced feature engineering.
-- Apply hyperparameter tuning to optimise models.
+- Perform hyperparameter tuning using GridSearchCV.
+- Address class imbalance using SMOTE.
+- Compare additional classification algorithms such as XGBoost and Support Vector Machines.
-- Deploy the trained model using Flask/FastAPI.
+- Deploy the trained model as a web application.
-- Create interactive dashboards using Power BI or Tableau.
+- Build an interactive Power BI dashboard to visualize customer churn insights.
-- Implement automated machine learning workflows.

 ---